 Now you have identified the studies for the review; it’s time for the hard part, the term that strikes fear into the hearts of all researchers – the critical appraisal of the literature.

 Evaluating and analysing the data

-- Critical appraisal is not just summarising the literature.
-As a researcher, you are expected to offer your readers:
+Critical appraisal is not just summarising the literature.
+As a researcher, you are expected to offer your readers the following:

 - An interpretation of the literature by actively participating in the review and rationalising your opinion

-- Synthesising the literature – this is a process of structured critique of the relevant work and your coherent argument of the existing literature and how it relates to your study.
+- Synthesising the literature is a structured critique of the relevant work and your coherent argument of the existing literature and how it relates to your study.
 This process creates an integrated whole for the reader.

-This part of the review can be quite intense and can often be hampered by the reviewer becoming overwhelmed and losing focus.
-Following a structured, systematic approach to critical appraisal can prevent the researcher from meandering off course.
+This part of the review can be pretty intense and can often be hampered by the reviewer becoming overwhelmed and losing focus.
+A structured, systematic approach to critical appraisal can prevent the researcher from meandering off-course.

 There are a number of critical appraisal tools which will facilitate this process:

-A comprehensive review, like any research study, will have highs and lows.
+Like any research study, a comprehensive review will have highs and lows.
 But it is the hard graft that you put in that will make it worth it.
-So, when you are sitting in front of your computer agonising over your interpretations of the literature just remember…
+So, when you are sitting in front of your computer agonising over your interpretations of the literature, remember…

-There is one final thing I would ask every author to do before you press the save button and this is where you must be entirely honest with yourself.
-Does this review answer our central research question?
+There is one final thing I ask every author to do before you press the save button, and this is where you must be entirely honest with yourself.
+Do you think this review answers our central research question?
 The answer and the actions you take related to this question are 100% up to you.